Kitty Norwell/ Oxfam

 Picturing food: Put yourself in the picture

-- Choose a person in one of the pictures and think about what this person might be thinking.
+- Choose a person in one of the pictures.
+Think about what this person might be thinking.

 - Or select two or three people in the photograph and imagine a conversation that they might be having.